MariusGrunenberg/aca-monaco-extension/README.md

 ## DISCLAIMER

-Currently this package only involves the editor itself, and some functionality is still missing.
+Currently this package only involves the editor itself, some functionality still needs to be implemented.
 This includes:

 * Saving Files
 * Allowing Customization